 - A hard time thinking, remembering things, or focusing on your tasks the following day

 - Your healthcare provider will ask about your signs and symptoms, when they began, and how bad they are.
-He may ask about medical conditions you have and what medicines you take.
-Tell your healthcare provider if you smoke and whether anyone in your family has sleep apnea.
-Your healthcare provider may ask the person who sleeps beside you about your signs.
+He or she may ask about medical conditions you have and what medicines you take.
+Tell your provider if you smoke and if anyone in your family has sleep apnea.
+Your provider may ask the person who sleeps beside you about your signs.

 - You may need to wear a device that monitors the oxygen level in your blood while you sleep.
 You may need to have a sleep study (polysomnography) if you have daytime sleepiness.
 A sleep study helps show your brain, heart, and respiratory system are working during sleep.
 Sleep studies may monitor the stages of sleep, oxygen levels, body position, eye movement, and snoring.

 Treatment depends on the kind of apnea you have:

 - A mouth device that looks like a mouth guard stops your tongue and other tissues from blocking airflow.

 - A machine may be used to help you get more air during sleep.
 A mask may be placed over your nose and mouth, or just your nose.
 The mask is hooked to the machine.
 You will get air through the mask.

 - A continuous positive airway pressure (CPAP) machine is used to keep your airway open during sleep.
 The machine blows a gentle stream of air into the mask when you breathe.
 This helps keep your airway open so you can breathe more regularly.
 Extra oxygen may be given through the machine.